darasus/ai-blog/content/how-to-deal-with-cravings-and-temptations.md

   diet, not less.
 Exercising is one of the best ways to reduce the amount of cravings you experience on a daily basis.
 This makes it much easier to satisfy cravings since you have more glucose and glycogen stored in your body.
+intro: >-
+  Most people in the world struggle with their diets and often find themselves giving in to cravings and temptations.
+The problem is that if you give in to a craving or temptation too often, it will significantly impact your diet and result in weight gain.

+  Cravings are normal and almost anyone will experience them from time to time.
+Temptations, on the other hand, are not normal and should be avoided at all costs.

+  When you have a craving for something specific, there are ways to reduce its frequency or strength.
+Learning how to cope with cravings and temptations will help make your diet much easier to follow while also keeping you happy at the same time.
+This article explores some very helpful tips on dealing with cravings and temptations so that you can optimize your diet accordingly.
 ---

 ## Don't Fear The Cravings